psharma04/academic-kickstart/content/post/physics-hsc-consolidation/index.md

 *   Our sun formed from the gravitational collapse of gas and dust from earlier supernova explosions and dead stars
 *   Heavier earth elements eg: Pb were concentrated in terrestrial (rocky) planets
 *   Stars first form 400 million years after BB from matter accretion d/t gravity
-*   Fusion of H to He 🡪 early stars being very large and hot 🡪 burnt out quickly and supernova explosion
+*   Fusion of H to He $\rightarrow$ early stars being very large and hot $\rightarrow$ burnt out quickly and supernova explosion
 *   Calculations on the mass and energy output of our sun found amount of energy produced per atom was > 1 x 10<sup>8</sup> times energy produced by chemical reaction (combustion) rather it must come from E = mc<sup>2</sup> through fusion of H to He (mass-energy equivalence)

 Emission: